apify/apify-docs/sources/platform/actors/development/builds_and_runs/builds.md

 ## Tags

-Tags simplify the process of specifying which build to use when running an Actor Instead of using a version number, you can use a tag such as _latest_ or _beta_.
+Tags simplify the process of specifying which build to use when running an Actor.
+Instead of using a version number, you can use a tag such as _latest_ or _beta_.
 Tags are unique, meaning only one build can be associated with a specific tag.

 To set a tag for builds of a specific Actor version: